Privacy and Credit Reporting Policy

 By providing us with your personal information, you consent to us disclosing your information to such entities without obtaining your consent on a case by case basis.

 Sometimes we are required or authorised by law to disclose your personal information.
-Circumstances in which we may disclose your personal information would be to a Court, Tribunal or law enforcement agency in response to a request or in response to a subpoena or to the Australian Taxation Office.
+Circumstances in which we may disclose your personal information would be to a Court, Tribunal or law enforcement agency in response to a request or in response to a subpoena or to the Australian Taxation Office and Inland Revenue Department in New Zealand.

-We may from time to time transfer personal information outside Australia in accordance with the Privacy Act to countries whose privacy laws do not provide the same level of protection as Australia’s privacy laws.
+We may from time to time transfer personal information outside Australia and New Zealand in accordance with the relevant Privacy legislation to countries whose privacy laws do not provide the same level of protection as Australia or New Zealand’s privacy laws.
 For example, we may transfer your personal information to the Asia-Pacific, European Union or the United States of America.
 We may also use cloud storage and IT servers that are located offshore.

-By providing us with your personal information, you consent to us disclosing your information to entities located outside Australia and, when permitted by law to do so, on the basis that we are not required to take such steps as are reasonable in the circumstances to ensure that any overseas recipient complies with Australian privacy laws in relation to your information.
+By providing us with your personal information, you consent to us disclosing your information to entities located outside Australia or New Zealand and, when permitted by law to do so, understanding that those entities may not be subject to privacy laws which provide the same level of protection as Australia or New Zealand privacy laws.

 You may access the credit information that we hold about you.
 Please refer to the section titled ‘Accessing your Personal Information’ below.
 You may also request that we correct any credit information that we hold about you if you believe the information is out-of-date, incomplete, or incorrect.
 Please refer to the section titled ‘Updating your Personal Information’ below.